 She moved to Lark Hill when it opened in 2009.
 She moved from her home of 69 years.

-She enjoyed taking part in the show and believes it is important for older people and children to mix: “You don’t realise you are getting older when you have children running around you.
+She enjoyed taking part in the show and believed it is important for older people and children to mix: “You don’t realise you are getting older when you have children running around you.
 You want to join in.”

 Victor Chanter, 97